 September 25, 2010 - Although most of the LS1 parts are generally compatible, mixing and matching engine parts from different cars can create some fitment issues.
 For instance, the Camaro power steering pump fit nicely to the right of the Corvette throttle body.
 Howevever, the high-pressure power steering line interfered with the throttle body motor.
 To work around this, I had to make a custom power steering line.
 I made a model of the tube with a piece of coat hanger and later made the final part out of 3/8" steel tube with an o-ring flare for the power steering pump.
 I connected the steel tube to the power steering hose with 3/8" JIC male crimp-on fitting on the hose and a tube nut, tube sleeve, and JIC flare on the steel tube.
 JIC fittings are high-pressure hydraulic fittings that use a 37 degree seat.
 They are almost identical to the aluminum "AN" fittings often used on aftermarket fuel systems.
 The steel fittings are less expensive than the aluminum AN fittings, and are suitable for high-pressure applications.
 I also started wrapping the engine wiring harness in black corrugated tubing and electrical tape, similar to the procedure used by most manufacturers.

-January 2, 2011 - What's this?!
-Did I add kittens to the car?
-No, but unfortunately I did not have a chance to take pictures of the progress I made over the holidays.
-I will take some pictures and add them to the site when I work on the car again.
-In the meantime, enjoy the kittens.
-Even if you don't like cats, you have to admit, kittens are pretty cool!
-This weekend I finished the power steering system, and it works great!
+January 2, 2011 - This weekend I finished the power steering system, and it works great!
+You can see how the shape of the new tube compares to the shape of the original Camaro hose assembly.
 The routing of the pressure hose was pretty straightforward, but left very little room for the return line.
 I had to route the return from the steering rack towards the firewall, and then make a 180* bend and bring it back towards the power steering pump.
 There is about 3/8" of clearance between the lines and the engine pedestal, which I think should be enough.
 I also covered the hoses with reflective heat shielding.
 Even though the lines are somewhat close to the exhaust manifold, I expect most of the heat to rise off of the manifold (rather than fall onto the lines) and don't anticipate any heat-related problems.
-After getting the power steering hooked up, I torqued down the crank pulley, installed the accessory belt, and cylced a few quarts of power steering fluid through the system to purge out the old fluid sitting in the Jaguar rack.
+After getting the power steering hooked up, I torqued down the crank pulley, installed the accessory belt, and cycled a few quarts of power steering fluid through the system to purge out the old fluid sitting in the Jaguar rack.
 I also cleaned up some wiring under the hood and replaced one of the fuel level sending units so that the gauge will work in at least one tank.

 February 13, 2011 - This weekend was all about wiring.
 Aside from covering wires with black corrugated tubing and electrical tape, I pulled some important wires up to the firewall that eventually need to go into the cabin, including wires for the cruise control, speedometer, diagnostic port, check-engine light, and low brake fluid light.
 More importantly, I sorted out the "brake pedal status" wiring.
 In most GM vehicles, when the brake pedal is pressed, a 12 volt signal is sent to the criuse control module which disengages cruise.
 Likewise, when the brake pedal is not being pressed, a 12 volt signal is sent to the PCM, indicating that it is safe to lockup the torque converter, which improves fuel economy.
 I achieved both of these objectives using a single switch located on the brake pedal mounting bracket (pictured above connected to two yellow wires) known as the "brake operated switch."
 This is the switch the Jaguar cruise control uses to disengage cruise.
 Using a waterproof resistor relay, I can switch the 12 volt circuit from the PCM torque converter lockup wire (when the pedal is at rest) to the cruise control disengage wire (when the pedal is pressed.)
 I mounted the relay in the engine compartment so I would not hear a "click" every time I pressed the brake pedal!